openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 managers.
 The document emphasizes four fundamental Pillars for Safe Wallets:

 1. **Privacy Pillar**: Privacy by Design (PbD) is crucial for digital wallets, focusing on protecting user data from unwanted observation and tracking.
-The document outlines principles and mechanisms to ensure privacy, such as avoiding unique identifiers and decoupling issuers and verifiers
+The [Pillar 1: Privacy](#pillar-1-privacy) section outlines principles and mechanisms to ensure privacy, such as avoiding unique identifiers and decoupling issuers and verifiers

 2. **Security Pillar**: Security by Design and Zero Trust principles are essential for digital wallets.
-The document details various security measures, including key management, credential management, and secure presentation protocols to prevent unauthorized access and ensure data integrity
+The [Pillar 2: Security](#pillar-2-security) section details various security measures, including key management, credential management, and secure presentation protocols to prevent unauthorized access and ensure data integrity

-3. **Supporting Functions**: Supporting functions for digital wallets include mechanisms for wallet and device locking/unlocking, user interface/user experience considerations, and holder binding.
-The document emphasizes the importance of these functions for ensuring security and usability
+3. **Supporting Functions Pillar**: Supporting functions for digital wallets include mechanisms for wallet and device locking/unlocking, user interface/user experience considerations, and holder binding.
+The [Pillar 3: Supporting Functions](#pillar-3-supporting-functions) section emphasizes the importance of these functions for ensuring security and usability

 4. **Governance Pillar**: Governance involves regulatory compliance, certification, counterparty verification, and audit requirements.
-The document discusses the need for digital wallets to adhere to legal standards and provide mechanisms for accountability and transparency
+The [Pillar 4: Governance](#pillar-4-governance) section discusses the need for digital wallets to adhere to legal standards and provide mechanisms for accountability and transparency

 ## Pillar 1: Privacy